Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 • Document B (1,000 words): mentions "learning" 20 times

 Which document is more focused on learning?
-Raw counts suggest Document B, but proportionally, Document A dedicates 5% of its words to "learning" while Document B dedicates only 2%.
-The shorter document is actually more focused on the topic.
+Raw counts point to Document B (20 > 5).
+But this conclusion is misleading.
+Document A dedicates 5% of its words to "learning," while Document B dedicates only 2%.
+By the proportional measure, the shorter document is more focused on the topic, not less.

 Out[14]: